TienSFU25/2650-weekly-exercises/w1/README.md

 Again, the display should adapt to different window sizes in a reasonable way.
 Hints: colours I used were #64a and #66c.

-Create HTML page(s) and corresponding CSS that demonstrates that technique.
-Include a note/link on the page(s) about which technique you are implementing.
-Pack the files up in a ZIP for submission.

 ### Q3: SVG

 In SVG, figure out a way to write out your name using path.
 You can write in print or recursive.